 }

 Note that you don't need to move all the code from the @code section to the .cs file.
-You can keep some code into the .razor file and some into the .cs file.
+You can keep some code in the .razor file and the rest in the .cs file.

 #Configuring file nesting